marouenbg/ACHR.cu/README.md

 This repo contains the code for ACHR.cu the cuda GPU implementation of the sampling algorithm ACHR.

-The repo also contains VFwarmup which an implementation of the generation of sampling warmup points using dynamic load balancing.
+The repo also contains VFwarmup which is an implementation of the generation of sampling warmup points using dynamic load balancing.

+ACHR is an MCMC sampling algorithm that is widely used in metabolic models.
+ACHR allows to obtain flux distribution for each reaction under the conditions of optimality.

 The sampling of the solution space of metabolic models is a two-step process: